 Australian Red Cross Society

-Originally the British red Cross Australian Branch, it was established in 1914, just 9 days into WW1.
+Originally the British Red Cross Australian Branch, it was established in 1914, just 9 days into WW1.
 It provided services including knitting socks, rolling bandages, gathering information on the dead and missing and burial places.
 It sent civilian nurses to France.
-In WW2 it cared for the sick, injured, maimed and their dependents, ran hostels and provided contact with POW.
+In WW2 it cared for the sick, injured, maimed and their dependents, ran hostels and provided contact with POWs.
 Most of the volunteers at that time were unmarried women.

 It continues to provide humanitarian aid, both local and international, and community services including blood supply services.
 See also Red Cross Rest Home below.